bee256/star_dodge/README.md

 5. General Python, like handling data structures such as lists, tuples, dictionaries
 6. Asynchronous I/O when working with high score server

+The game is controlled by using the keyboard, it does not feature mouse support.
+Use the arrow and enter keys to work with it.
-The game can optionally work with a high score server, this is where asynchronous I/O is used, see command line options and the Github project *Star Dodge Server*.
+You can optionally use a highscore server, which uses asynchronous I/O, see command line options and the [Star Dodge Score Server](https://github.com/bee256/star_dodge_score_server) Github project.

 ## Screenshots

-### Main menu
+#### Main menu

 ![Main Menu](assets/images/screenshot_menu.png)

-### Game right after start
+#### Game right after start

 ![Game right after start](assets/images/screenshot_play_start.png)

-### Game stage 3 hitting star
+#### Game stage 3 hitting star

 ![Game stage 3 hitting start](assets/images/screenshot_stage3.png)